 — Romain Collet-Gaudin (@RomainCG75) November 24, 2020

-The 61 Champions League appearances for Verratti spans over nine seasons with the team.
+The 61 Champions League appearances for Verratti span over nine seasons with the team.
 If he continues to prolong his stay with PSG, he could possibly reach the 100 Champions League appearances mark, which would be an impressive feat to accomplish.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.